COO-Utilities/gammavac/README.md

 ## Class Diagram

-Below is a class diagram of the added methods and attributes for the lakeshore.
+Below is a class diagram of the added methods and attributes for the Gamma Vac-Ion.
 See the README for the hardware_device_base module for the inherited methods and attributes.